Sepsi Arena Stadium

-Sepsi played its home matches on Municipal Stadium until the new stadium opened.
+Sepsi played its home matches at Municipal Stadium until the new stadium opened.

-The new stadium costed €25 million and seat 8,400 spectators.
+The new stadium cost €25 million and seats 8,400 spectators.
 Construction works began in the summer of 2019, with the date of the opening being October 2021 with a match between Sepsi OSK and FC Voluntari played on 16 October.
 The building is located next to the Sepsi Arena.

 History

 The Hungarian government financed the construction of the stadium, after the Romanian government had previously built the Sepsi Arena in the same sports complex of Sfântu Gheorghe and several hockey rinks, in the Székelyföld, through the Compania Națională de Investiții.